 Hildegard lived fearlessly, pioneering many of the forward-looking themes that 21st Century avant-garde thinkers embrace today.
 At a time when women were not expected to make any notable contributions beyond their homes, Hildegard left a lasting mark that is perhaps more relevant today than it was during her lifetime.

-At the age of eight, she was tithed with the expectation of serving her life in solitude, as an anchorite nun.
+At the age of eight, she was tithed with the expectation of serving her life in solitude, as an anchorite nun under the oversight of Jutta von Sponheim.
 In the spirit of her tithing, Hildegard of Bingen was effectively married to the church, and her dowry became church property.

 Poor Health and Frailty

-She was often in poor health, suffering debilitating bouts that would leave her weakened and frail.
+She often suffered in poor health, facing debilitating bouts that would leave her weakened and frail.
 Experiences that would inspire her passion for physical wellness and the bonds between the divine, the body, and the earth.

 Hildegard’s Midlife Transition

-Since childhood she had periodically experienced visions and transcendent experiences, but kept them secret out of fear that revealing them would bring trouble.
+Since her childhood with Jutta von Sponheim, Hildegard had periodically experienced visions and transcendent experiences, but kept them secret out of fear that revealing them would bring trouble.
 At the ripe old age of 42, Hildegard had a transcendent experience, which called for her to break her silence, and begin writing.
+This culminated in her first visionary work, Scivias.

-Despite the overwhelming risk, Hildegard followed her calling to reveal the contents of her visions.
-This was the start of her midlife transition.
+Despite overwhelming risk, Hildegard followed her calling to reveal the contents of her visions in Scivias.
+This was the start of her midlife transition, which manifested in the relocation of her abbey to Rupertsberg, and the writing of Ordo Virtutum (Order of the Virtues) .

 According to experts in mysticism, the description of visions experienced by Hildegard of Bingen was consistent with a kundalini awakening process.
 Hildegard experienced physically painful visions that left vivid impressions upon her that she described as the oneness and interconnectedness of love among all things in the universe.
 This experience illustrates a holistic approach to Hildegard’s thinking and philosophy.